shuffu-king/SimpleInventoryApp/README.md

   - `Settings`: Contains the SettingsView and view model which manages user profile settings.
   - `Profile`: Contains the ProfileView which displays user profile information.
   - `RootView`: The root view of the project
-  - `Authentication`: Contains the authenticationView
+  - `Authentication`: Contains the authenticationView which manages user authentication.